How to Check Fibre in Your Area

 Fibre Coverage Across South Africa

 The fibre coverage map from WebAfrica below covers the entire country – Cape Town, Johannesburg, Durban, Pretoria and other major cities and towns.
-You can also check the map against key ISP in your area including Openserve, Vumatel, Frogfoot and others.
+You can also check the map against key ISPs in your area, including Openserve, Vumatel, Frogfoot and others.

 Once you’ve found the fibre network that works for you, select a package that works.